cheesemans/ansible/README.md

 # Ansible playbook to provision laptops

 ## To do
-* Automate vscode installation and configuration?
+* Version 2: Use roles properly

 ## How to run